Your cart is currently empty!

 What Is Shamanic Journeying?

 Journeying is a term used to describe the type of trance states shamans work in to access the spirit realm.
-It’s called ‘journeying’ because, unlike meditation, shamans shift their perception into the spirit realm, and visualize themselves traveling to get there.
+It’s called ‘journeying’ because, unlike meditation, shamans shift their perception into the spirit realm, and visualize themselves traveling to and through these realms.

 Many shamans use drumming and/or music to aid their shift into this trance state.
 Some shamans are adept at working simultaneously in the spirit and physical realms, enabling them to journey while performing private or public ceremonies.